Electrical Engineering at University of California - Santa Barbara

 Bachelor’s Degree Overall Quality & Other Notable Rankings

-The EE major at SUNY Oswego is not ranked on College Factual’s Best Colleges and Universities for Electrical Engineering.
+The EE major at UCSB is not ranked on College Factual’s Best Colleges and Universities for Electrical Engineering.
 This could be for a number of reasons, such as not having enough data on the major or school to make an accurate assessment of its quality.

-Take a look at the following statistics related to the make-up of the EE majors at SUNY Oswego.
+Take a look at the following statistics related to the make-up of the EE majors at University of California - Santa Barbara.

-About 62% of those who receive a bachelor's degree in EE at SUNY Oswego are white.
-This is above average for this degree on the nationwide level.
-Prospective students may be interested in knowing that this school graduates 6% more racial-ethnic minorities in its EE bachelor's program than the national average.*
+Prospective students may be interested in knowing that this school graduates 26% more racial-ethnic minorities in its EE bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from SUNY Oswego with a bachelor's in EE.
+The following table and chart show the race/ethnicity for students who recently graduated from University of California - Santa Barbara with a bachelor's in EE.

 |Race/Ethnicity||Number of Students|